diegueins680/trader/README.md

 If a refresh fails, the last known combos remain visible with a warning banner.
 The UI includes a “Binance account trades” panel that surfaces full exchange history via `/binance/trades`.
 The UI includes an “Open positions” panel that charts every open Binance futures position via `/binance/positions` (auto-loads on page load and when interval/market changes).
+The issue bar Fix button clamps bars/epochs/hidden size to the API limits when they are exceeded.
 The Binance account trades panel requires a non-negative From ID when provided.
 Binance account trades time filters accept unix ms timestamps or ISO-8601 dates (YYYY-MM-DD or YYYY-MM-DDTHH:MM).
 Loading a profile clears manual override locks so combos can apply again.